medik8s/docs/remediation/machine-deletion/machine-deletion.md

 Generally Available
 {: .label .label-green }

-This operator conforms to the External Remediation of [NodeHealthCheck](https://github.com/medik8s/node-healthcheck-operator#readme) and is designed to work with it in order to reprovision unhealthy nodes using the [Machine API](https://github.com/openshift/machine-api-operator#readme).
+[Machine Deletion Remediation](https://github.com/medik8s/machine-deletion#readme) is a remediator designed to reprovision unhealthy nodes using the [Machine API](https://github.com/openshift/machine-api-operator#readme), and can be used by [Node Health Check](https://github.com/medik8s/node-healthcheck-operator#readme).
-It looks for the associated Machine of an unhealthy Node, and deletes it.
-Once the Machine CR has been deleted, the owning controller creates a replacement.